 Chores for Elementary School Children

-When your child is elementary school-aged, they can help with plenty of chores.
+When your child is in elementary school, they can help with plenty of household chores.
 They can also do more heavy lifting as they become physically stronger.
-So, kids can start taking on more challenges like light cooking and using a vacuum at this age.
-Therefore, chores for kids who are in primary grades should be able to be done independently and with little supervision.
+At this age, kids can start taking on more challenges, such as light cooking and using a vacuum.
+Therefore, chores for kids in primary grades should be able to be done independently with little supervision.

 - Vacuum